 Guide to a Perfect trip in Egypt!

 When one thinks of Egypt it is hard to do so without seeing the pyramids of Giza in the mind's eye.
-These piles of limestone or mudbrick are the oldest known man-made structures on our planet and have actually survived longer in the period known as BCE (before the common era) than they have in CE (the common era).
+These structures of limestone or mudbrick are the oldest known man-made structures on our planet and have actually been around for longer in the period known as BCE (before the common era) than they have in CE (the common era).
 Since the dawn of recorded history, they have been an enigma, and this continues through to the present day, with more books and papers being written about them than any of the other ancient monuments in Egypt.
-Library shelves, throughout the world, are full of the various theories about how they were built, why they were built, and why they are located in certain places; and the full gambit of writing is used in these theories; from the well researched and referenced volumes, to the ones which, quite frankly, deserve to be in either the science-fiction sections or the children's ones.
+Library shelves, throughout the world, are full of the various theories about how they were built, why they were built, and why they are located in certain places.
+The full range of writing is used in pyramid theories, from the well researched and referenced volumes to others which, quite frankly, deserve to be in either the science-fiction section or the children's section.

-Why were they built at those sites?
 Recently this has become a popular question and more books and papers are starting to fill library shelves, with just as many websites dedicated to the subject as well.
-Again, there is a simple answer to this question and this is that the pyramids were built where they are because they are all on solid outcrops of limestone (well, not so solid in South Dashur, as the Bent Pyramid will testify).
+Again, there is a simple answer to this question and this is that the pyramids were built where they are because they are all on solid outcrops of limestone (well, not so solid in South Dashur, as the Bent Pyramid shows).
+But for the most part they are.
 This serves 2 major purposes:

-How many are there?
-Well, estimates range from 93 to 138 and this discrepancy is mainly due to arguments over what constitutes a pyramid.
+Well, estimates range from 93 to 138 and this discrepancy is mainly due to arguments over what exactly constitutes a pyramid.
 Most main pyramids had "queens" and/or supplementary pyramids built close to them, but sometimes it is hard to determine whether a pile of rocks is the remains of a pyramid or just a pile of rocks.

 The Saqqara complex is one of the most important archeological sites...

 Deir El Medina is one of the interesting historical sites in Luxor...